Safely Removing Earwax

 Will Impacted Earwax Go Away by Itself?

 If you have impacted earwax, you shouldn’t try to remove it yourself because your efforts may lead to an ear infection.
 At Tri-City Audiology in Mesa and Chandler, we can help you remove the earwax safely.
-Call 480-781-4162 today for an appointment.
+Call or text 480-781-4162 today for an appointment.

 Will Cleaning My Ears Stop the Ringing Sound?